Greg Williams (Australian footballer): Carlton

 After a solid 1992, Williams returned to career-best form for Carlton in 1993 and 1994.
 He finished second in the Brownlow Medal in 1993, one vote behind winner Gavin Wanganeen.
 In 1994, he polled 30 votes to win the award; he was the tenth player to win the Brownlow Medal twice, and the third to do so at different clubs.
 Additionally in 1994, he won the AFL Players Association MVP Award for the second time, becoming the first player to win the award twice; he won the Robert Reynolds Trophy as Carlton's best and fairest for the only time in his career.
 He was also All-Australian in both 1993 and 1994 – the former as vice-captain, and the latter as captain.
 He won the first and only premiership of his VFL/AFL career with Carlton in 1995, and he won the Norm Smith Medal with five goals in the Grand Final.
 He was the first player to win a Brownlow Medal, Premiership Medallion, and Norm Smith Medal across his career.

 Williams played two more seasons, before retiring at the end of a controversial 1997 season which saw a protracted legal battle between the AFL and Carlton over a suspension Williams received from the tribunal.
 He finished his career with 250 senior games: 34 with Geelong, 107 with Sydney, 109 with Carlton and 9 for Victoria in State of Origin matches.
 In his league career he accumulated 3600 handpasses; this was more than five hundred more than any other player before him, so prolific was his use of handpass, and it remained the record until 2006.
-As of the end of the 2016 season, his career average of 26.9 disposals per game remains the record for retired players, and his career average of 14.4 handpasses per game was the record until the retirement of Daniel Cross in 2015.
+As of the end of the 2024 season, his career average of 26.9 disposals per game remains the record for retired players, and his career average of 14.4 handpasses per game was the record among retired players until the retirement of Daniel Cross in 2015.